 Let me start the required steps.

 Search for WP Sweep in the search bar, and within a few seconds, a box appears to you.

 Depending on your speed, the plugin will get installed, and the Install button will turn into Activate.

-Once you activate the plugin, it's essential to clear the cache of your website.
 I hope you use a caching plugin.